 Getting Rid of the Albatross Around the Neck

 Unwarranted threats to job security are among the biggest reasons why employees feel they need to seek out better opportunities.
 An employee who is under the constant threat of losing his or her job can’t perform optimally and will have little to no motivation left to outperform others.
-Job security is proof that management values its employees and is willing to course correct in order to retain the valuable human capital asset.
+Job security is proof that management values its employees and is willing to course correctly in order to retain the valuable human capital asset.

 While this may be the most apparent reason for employees to leave, many of them are reluctant to broach compensation outright.
 Partnering with mortgage staffing agencies assures that you put the right monetary value on prospective new hires and current employees.
 An employee’s worth might be a lot more than just the number of hours he or she works each month.